fengyanshi/fengyanshi.github.io/examples.rst

 *******************
 Simple tests
 *******************
- .. note:: Simpel tests are included in the downloaded package /simple_cases/
+ .. note:: Simple examples are included in the package of Version 3.1 or higher (`click here to download from GitHub <https://github.com/fengyanshi/FUNWAVE-TVD>`_) .

 .. toctree::
    :maxdepth: 2